Mariam-Fathi/OS-Project2/README.md

 -The flags argument determines whether updates to the mapping are visible to other processes mapping the same region, and whether updates are carried through to the underlying file.

-We use
+We use [  char* map = mmap(NULL, sb.st_size, PROT_READ, MAP_SHARED, file, 0);. ] in our code.

-char* map = mmap(NULL, sb.st_size, PROT_READ, MAP_SHARED, file, 0);
+sb.st_size : size of file will be mapped

 PROT_READ: Pages may be read.

 MAP_SHARED:   Share this mapping.
 Updates to the mapping are visible to
-              other processes mapping the same region, and (in the case of file-backed mappings) are carried through to the underlying file.
-(To precisely control when updates are carried through to the underlying file requires the use of msync(2).)
+              other processes mapping the same region,

 # tests